AuraOne / Resources / AI Workforce

 The better question is this: which system preserves the full record from specialist sourcing to model release?

-That question changes the vendor map.
+That question changes the vendor comparison.
 It makes the old category labels less important and the data model more important.
-A lab can tolerate a vendor that is weaker on one feature if the system keeps the record intact.
-It cannot tolerate a vendor that makes every release audit a reconstruction project.
+A lab may tolerate a vendor that is weaker on one feature if the system keeps the required record intact.
+Reconstructing release evidence across disconnected systems creates avoidable audit and operating work, especially as EU AI Act obligations phase in under category-specific timelines.

 The modules are not the product.
 The record is the product.